-Aftermarket Items not manufactured by the OFM, and/or bearing identifying marks of a different OFM.
+Aftermarket .
+Items not manufactured by the OFM, and/or bearing identifying marks of a different OFM.
 Aim / Aiming Aligning the barrel of a firearm at targets.
-Attempt at (COF) The period from issuance of the Start Signal to when the competitor indicates that he has finished shooting, in response to Rule 8.3.6.
-Berm A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
-Birdshot or Buckshot Types of ammunition cartridges used in a shotgun which contain multiple pellets (see Appendix E1).
+Attempt at (COF) The period from issuance of the Start Signal to when the competitor indicates that he has - ' finished shooting, in response to Rule 8.3.6.
+Berm .
+A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
+Birdshot or Buckshot .
+Types of ammunition cartridges used in a shotgun which contain multiple pellets (see Appendix E2).
 Cartridge A casing containing propellant and shot or a slug; a round of ammunition.
-Chamber Safety Flag A brightly colored device, no part of which resembles a round or any part thereof.
+Chamber Safety Flag .
+A brightly colored device, no part of which resembles a round or any part thereof.
 The flag must be incapable of being inserted into a firearm which has a loaded chamber and must, while fitted, prevent a round from being inserted into the chamber.
 The flag must have an integral tab or ribbon clearly protruding from the firearm.
-Compensator away escaping gasses).
-Detonation Ignition of the primer, other than by action of a firing pin, where the shot or a slug and/or the wad does not pass through the barrel of a firearm (e.g. when the action of a firearm is being manually retracted, when a round is dropped).
-Discharge Downrange The general area of a stage, shooting bay or range, where the muzzle of a firearm may be safely pointed during a course of fire and/or where bullets are intended or are likely to - G impact.
+Compensator A device fitted to the muzzle end of a barrel to counter muzzle rise by diverting away escaping gasses.
+Detonation .
+Ignition of the primer, other than by action of a firing pin, where the shot or a slug and/or the wad does not pass through the barrel of a firearm (e.g. when the action of a firearm is being manually retracted, when a round is dropped).
+Discharge An act of firing a gun; to fire (a gun).
+Downrange .
+The general area of a stage, shooting bay or range, where the muzzle of a firearm may be safely pointed during a course of fire and/or where bullets are intended or are likely to impact.
 Dry firing The activation of the trigger and/or action of a firearm which is totally devoid of ammunition.
 Includes practice or training rounds, blanks, snap caps and empty cases.
 Engage Firing a shot at a target.
 Firing a shot at, but missing, a target is not a "failure to engage".
-The malfunction of a firearm or a round which prevents a shot being fired, is deemed to be F (6 :) II a "failure to engage".
+The malfunction of a firearm or a round which prevents a shot being fired, is deemed to be - (0 .) a "failure to engage".
 The competitor's face, chest and toes are all facing uprange.
 Beginning an attempt at a COF prior to the Start Signal (see Rule 8.3.4).
-Frangible target A target, such as a clay pigeon or tile, capable of being easily broken into two or more pieces when hit.
+Frangible target .
+A target, such as a clay pigeon or tile, capable of being easily broken into two or more pieces when hit.